mnm-an/Ctf-Writeups/TCP1P/Cryptographie/Final Consensus/README.md

 # Challenge Name: Final Consensus
 ## Category: Cryptography

-In the `Final consensus` challenge, you are given the source code of a Python program that encrypts messages using the AES encryption algorithm in ECB (Electronic Codebook) mode.
-The program generates two random keys, a and b, and uses these keys to perform a double encryption of the message.
-The objective is to reveal the flag, which is encrypted in the code and sent by **Alice** , Here is the Source Code :
+In the `Final Consensus` challenge, it was part of an online Capture The Flag (CTF) competition.
+Participants were provided with the source code of a Python program that used the AES encryption algorithm in ECB (Electronic Codebook) mode.
+This source code was hosted on a Netcat server, allowing participants to both observe Alice's encrypted message and provide their own input for encryption.
+The goal was to decrypt **Alice's message**, which contained the hidden flag.

 ```python
 from Crypto.Cipher import AES